Erolf345/Smart-Environment/mesh_network/Readme.md

 4. reboot

-## Connecting a laptop to mesh
+## Connecting a laptop to mesh (experimental)

 Only tested on ubuntu 18.04-20.04.
 Will only work if Wifi card supports IBSS or Ad-hoc (run ```iw list``` to check)

+Just run ubuntu_connect with root privileges.

-Copy and paste each line of ubuntu_connect into a root terminal (some commands need delay) Once finished batctl commands should work as expected.
+Once finished batctl commands should work as expected.
+If they don't, make sure that the script detects the correct phys interface (output of iw dev isn't stable)

 ## Sources